 The screen pop-up for sub-assembly quantities only appears when you click theicon.
 Once you have entered the quantity inside the pop-up, it will not be shown again.
 To change the assembled quantity, go into the detail page of the sub-assembly and amend the “Assembled Quantity” field.

-4. What would happen to my sub-assemblies (component of the parent assembly) if I have deleted the parent assembly?
+4. What would happen to my sub-assemblies (components of the parent assembly) if I've deleted the parent assembly?

 Deleting a parent assembly that’s in the “Parked” status will not delete any sub-assemblies.

-5. What would happen to my sub-assemblies (component of the parent assembly) if I have deleted it on the parent assembly?
+5. What would happen to my sub-assemblies (components of the parent assembly) if I deleted it from the parent assembly?